madsbyday/CourseAssignment_3/README.md

 ## Sprint 1 (Wednesday 20.00 - 1.
 October)
 ### [Link to our deployed client](https://cph-an178.dk/#/)
 **NOTE:** We could not get our application to work when we deployed it.
 And due to our limited time, could we not fix it.
+If you would like to check it, you should download our application thru github. run 'npm install' in the seedCliet folder.
+Then 'npm start'.
+To run our backend clean and build it.
+Then run it.

 Like is was suggested, we've used the Semester Seed both for our client and our server.